-This committee is being managed and supported by Ash Shepherd, Education Director.
+This committee is being managed and supported by Drew, NTEN’s Senior Program Manager.

-If at any time you need support you can reach out to us at email@example.com
+If at any time you need support you can reach out to firstname.lastname@example.org.

 Slack Team: For quick and short communications we have set up a Slack Team with a channel for each phase.
-We can use this space to share updates, ask/answer questions, get reminders calendar reminders etc.
+We will use this space to share updates, ask/answer questions, get reminders, share calendar reminders, etc.

-You will receive a specific invite to join this team: ntc-session-advisory.slack.com
+You will receive an invite to join this team: ntc-session-advisory.slack.com

-If you are new to this tool and need help getting setup or even a walkthrough on how to use it please let us know and we will schedule a quick call/video chat to make sure you feel supported.
+If you are new to this tool and need help getting setup or even a walkthrough on how to use it, please let us know.
+We’ll happily schedule a quick call or video chat to support you.

-Google Docs: We will use these as needed for collaborative efforts.
-Specific links will be posted here as well as in Slack when appropriate.
+Google Docs: We will use these as needed for collaborative work.
+Document links will be posted here as well as in Slack when appropriate.